 Introducing Base Web

 Base Web is a foundation for initiating, evolving and unifying web applications.
-It’s an open-source toolkit of React components and utilities that align with the Base Design System–essentially, the designs translated into code.
+It’s an open-source toolkit of React components and utilities that align with the Base Design System–essentially, the designs are translated into code.
 The project is engineered to be reliable, accessible, and extensively customizable.

 By contributing our code publicly on GitHub, we are holding ourselves to a high standard and are dedicated to providing an open communication channel for our users where they can suggest improvements and contributions back to Base Web.